clockcpp/HairSpring/README.md

 	cfg.watchdog_timer = 20000; // ms

 	// debug settings
-	cfg.debug = true; // turn this off when you don't need it cfg.debugKey = KEY_F3;
+	// Turn this off when you gonna release the game, or you may wanna leave it for players.
+	// Debugging __significantly__ slows down the game
+	//					(e.g. 128TPS->100TPS, 144FPS->128FPS, etc.)
+	cfg.debug = true;
+	cfg.debugKey = KEY_F3;
 }